 Samsung Galaxy Fold

 Announced in February, the Galaxy Fold is Samsung’s first foldable device.
 It opens and closes like a book and features a 4.6-inch display on the outside and a 7.3-inch screen on the inside.
 The phone has six cameras on board, is powered by the Snapdragon 855 chipset, and is 5G ready.
 It was initially scheduled to go on sale on April 26, but Samsung pushed back the launch date due to problems with the phone’s display.
 Those issues have reportedly been fixed, but we’re still waiting on a firm release date.

 Huawei Mate X

-This isn’t a comprehensive list of upcoming Android phones, just a taste of what’s to come in 2019.
+This isn’t a comprehensive list of upcoming Android phones, just a taste of what’s to come for the rest of the year.
 Let us know if we’ve missed any big ones and tell us the handset you’re most excited for in the comments.